nest/nestml/doc/models_library/izhikevich.rst

    & \, \\
    &v \text{ jumps on each spike arrival by the weight of the spike}

+Incoming spikes cause an instantaneous jump in the membrane potential proportional to the strength of the synapse.

 As published in [1]_, the numerics differs from the standard forward Euler technique in two ways:

 1) the new value of :math:`u` is calculated based on the new value of :math:`v`, rather than the previous value